Melanoma

 Several observational studies have demonstrated lower Breslow depth and lower risk of advanced or fatal melanoma in screen detected melanomas using either monthly self-examination or regular clinical examination of skin.
 Specificity of screening is higher with clinical rather than self-examination and improves with increased clinician training.
 A German study reported a 47% decrease in melanoma mortality in a screened population at average risk.r

-Australian studies have shown that six-monthly specialist skin examination, supported by dermoscopy and total body photography, is effective in reducing thickness of prospectively detected melanomas, and in reducing the number of ineffectual skin lesion excisions in those at very high risk of melanoma (CDKN2A pathogenic variant carriers or equivalent).r The intervention was also cost-effective compared with current practice.r Follow Cancer Council Australia SunSmart Position statements.
+Australian studies have shown that six-monthly specialist skin examination, supported by dermoscopy and total body photography, is effective in reducing thickness of prospectively detected melanomas, and in reducing the number of ineffectual skin lesion excisions in those at very high risk of melanoma (CDKN2A pathogenic variant carriers or equivalent).r The intervention was also cost-effective. r Follow Cancer Council Australia UV related position statements opens in a new tab or window.

-Relatives who are non-carriers of an identified familial CDKN2A pathogenic variant have a higher risk of cutaneous melanoma than the general population (but lower than carrier relatives).
-This is probably explained by inheritance of other less penetrant melanoma susceptibility variants combined with shared environmental risks amongst family members.
-Less frequent (annual) melanoma surveillance may still be warranted for non-carrier relatives.
-(Link to Alfred Health - Melanoma risk calculator for health professionals.
-Link to QIMR Berghofer - Melanoma Risk Predictor)
+Relatives who are non-carriers of an identified familial CDKN2A pathogenic variant have a higher risk of cutaneous melanoma than the general population (but lower than carrier relatives), possibly due to inheritance of other less penetrant melanoma susceptibility variants and shared lifestyle and environmental risks.
+Annual melanoma surveillance may still be warranted for non-carrier relatives.
+(For melanoma risk estimation tools see Alfred Health - Melanoma risk calculator for health professionals opens in a new tab or window or QIMR Berghofer - Melanoma Risk Predictor opens in a new tab or window)

 Pancreatic cancer